Whipped creams are widely used for cooking in households and in the catering sector, especially for desserts and cake decorations.

-Imitation whipping cream is commonly produced by means of the UHT-process as this ensures a long shelf life of the product.
-With the right choice of emulsifiers and stabilisers the cream may be stored at room temperature.
+Non-dairy whipping cream is commonly produced by means of the UHT-process as this ensures a long shelf life of the product.
+With the right choice of emulsifiers and stabilisers, the cream may be stored at room temperature.
 The design of the UHT-plant should be downstream with 2 stage homogenisation ensuring the formation of a stable emulsion.

 The effect of emulsifiers on imitation whipping cream

-Emulsifiers are surface active ingredients due to their hydrophilic-lipophilic properties.
-In competition with the proteins it locates in the interface between the oil droplets and the serum phase, or in the case of foam, in the air serum interface.
+Emulsifiers are surface-active ingredients due to their hydrophilic-lipophilic properties.
+In competition with the proteins, it locates in the interface between the oil droplets and the serum phase, or in the case of foam, in the air serum interface.
 Hereby it lowers the interfacial tension between two phases.
-Proteins and emulsifiers also interact altering the fat globule membrane and its emulsion stability and resistance towards mechanical interactions.
+Proteins and emulsifiers also interact altering the fat globule membrane and its emulsion stability and resistance to mechanical interactions.
 The effect depends on the hydrophilic and lipophilic groups as well as the ionic properties.

-For imitation whipping cream there is a conflict between formation of a stable liquid emulsion with good storage stability and an easy whippable emulsion with good foam stability.
-During whipping the fat globules needs to be broken and release fat which then agglomerates and coats the air cells and thereby builds a stable foam skeleton.
+For imitation whipping cream there is a conflict between the formation of a stable liquid emulsion with good storage stability and an easy whippable emulsion with good foam stability.
+During whipping the fat globules need to be broken and release fat which then agglomerates and coats the air cells and thereby building a stable foam skeleton.

-In production of imitation whipping cream several types of emulsifiers are used in combination: Lactic acid esters of mono- and diglycerides (Lactem) improves the whippability and overrun of the product due to it’s α-tending properties. α-tending emulsifiers strengthen the foam skeleton due to increased fat agglomeration.
+In the production of imitation whipping cream, several types of emulsifiers are used in combination: Lactic acid esters of mono- and diglycerides (Lactem) improve the whippability and overrun of the product due to its α-tending properties. α-tending emulsifiers strengthen the foam skeleton due to increased fat agglomeration.
 Lactem is often used in combination with mono- and diglycerides.
-Mono- and diglycerides are added for its destabilizing effect on the emulsion improving the foam stiffness and stability, an effect increasing with increased iodine value of the emulsifier.
-The combination of the high fat content in the cream and the fat destabilizing effect of the added mono- and diglycerides, leads to increased viscosity in the cream, sometimes to an extent so that the liquid cream is becoming a paste which isn’t attractive for the consumer.
+Mono- and diglycerides are added for their destabilizing effect on the emulsion improving the foam stiffness and stability, an effect increasing with the increased iodine value of the emulsifier.
+The combination of the high-fat content in the cream and the fat destabilizing effect of the added mono- and diglycerides, leads to increased viscosity in the cream, sometimes to an extent so that the liquid cream is becoming a paste which isn’t attractive for the consumer.

 This viscosity increase may be inhibited by adding the more polar emulsifier lecithin, or an anionic emulsifier like diacetyl tartaric acid esters of mono- and diglycerides (Datem) or sodium stearolyl lactylate (SSL) acting as strong oil in water emulsifiers.
 They interact with proteins in the interphase by hydrophobic and electrostatic interactions forming an emulsifier/protein film.
 Hereby the negative net charge of the fat globules is increased and the emulsion stability increased.
 The increased emulsion stability counteracts the whipping properties, which is why a balance in the use of different emulsifiers is important.